Why It Works

-- Whole dried chilies are used in place of chili powder for better flavor and texture.
+- Whole dried chiles are used in place of chili powder for better flavor and texture.

-- A combination of poblano peppers, red bell peppers, and onions form a flavorful backbone for the sauce.
+- A combination of poblano peppers, red bell peppers, and onions forms a flavorful backbone for the sauce.

 - Browning the butter for the cornbread crust gives it a rich, nutty aroma.

 Tamale pie is a dish that screams for an update.
 I mean, it's cornbread and chili all rolled into one.
 Just imagine how great it could be if we took the time to make a real, deeply flavored, meaty chili from scratch, eschewing the dump-and-stir approach and instead building up layers of spices and aromatics.
 Now imagine that chili topped with tender, moist, crisp-edged, buttery cornbread with those chili juices seeping up into it as it bakes in the oven.
 That's the kind of meal I'd love to come home to after a long day out in the cold.

 As I often do when working on an upgraded recipe, I started this one by tackling each element on its own: figuring out how to extract the most flavor from the meat, how to make the tastiest cornbread, the exact balance of aromatics and spices.
 And as I kept going, what was once a quick and easy, stir-it-together and pop-it-in-the-oven recipe became an hours-long beast.
 Tastier?
 You bet, but at the same time it ended up losing some of the simple appeal of the original.
 If simple is what you’re after, you’ll want to check out our quick and easy skillet tamale pie instead.

 But if you want to go all-in and dedicate yourself to a real project, keep reading.

 Let's do a quick review of the basic ingredients, and then I'll walk you through the cooking process.